opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/standalone/config/package.md

 ```

 In the `org.opentripplanner.standalone.config` package there will be a class called
-`ModuleNnnnConfig` that either extend the interface above or instantiate the POJO.
+`ModuleNnnnConfig` that either extends the interface above or instantiates the POJO.
 The
 config class should map from JSON using the `NodeAdapter` into itself(extending the interface)
 or into the POJO.